 The core describes what is invariant across every conformational state the system can take: the atoms that exist, what they are called, what contains them, and what named groupings have been defined over them.
 A deposition with one structure and a deposition with an ensemble of ten thousand samples share the same core; the ensemble layers sit on top.

-One open question: bond connectivity.
-Bond orders for standard residues can be inferred from comp_id lookups against the CCD, but for ligands this inference is unreliable – mmCIF doesn’t carry bond orders inline, and the CCD is a separate dependency.
 The case for putting an explicit bond graph in the hierarchy core (rather than treating it as a derived pass) is that bond connectivity is not computable from coordinates and element types alone for arbitrary small molecules, making it genuinely irreducible information for heterogeneous systems.
 This is revisited in ML-native structural operations.

-A molecular system has many valid abstractions at different levels of granularity, and these are not all compatible with a single tree.
-A residue simultaneously belongs to a chain (that’s Hierarchy), to a CATH domain, to an active-site set, to a rigid-body partition used in refinement, to a secondary-structure element, and possibly to a pharmacophore grouping used in docking.
+For example, a residue simultaneously belongs to a chain (that’s Hierarchy), to a CATH domain, to an active-site set, to a rigid-body partition used in refinement, to a secondary-structure element, and possibly to a pharmacophore grouping used in docking.
 Forcing these into one parent hierarchy creates category confusion; a residue cannot have five Hierarchy parents.

 mapping/backbone_only:

-child_atom_id[E], parent_bead_id[E], weight[E]
+child_atom_id[E], parent_bead_id[E], weight[E] # weight role: projection_coefficient

 mapping/rigid_body_partition_refinement: